deadone/AutoWifi/README.md

 <b>AutoWifi - dead1</b>

-Bash script to anage WiFi auditting
+Bash script to analyze WiFi auditting
 EAPOL Capture and PMK Capture, with basic file management meant to simplify analyzing and moving captures from tool to tool.